Financial Aid Glossary

 Selective Service Registration: A requirement for Federal and State aid for all male students who are US citizens and have reached the age of 18 and were born after December 31, 1959, to be registered with Selective Service.
 If the student did not register and is past the age of doing so (18-25), an appeal must be submitted to the Office of Student Financial Services and a committee will determine whether the failure to register was knowing and willful.
 Students needing help resolving problems concerning their Selective Service registration should visit www.sss.gov.

-Student Aid Report (SAR): A report that details the information a student has provided on their FAFSA and contains your Expected Family Contribution (EFC).
+Student Aid Report (SAR): A report that details the information a student has provided on their FAFSA and contains your Student Aid Index (SAI).
 You will receive your SAR by e-mail (if you provided one on the application) within a few days or by mail within a few weeks.

 T